NicolasH2/ggbrace/README.md

 # ggbrace

-Wanna draw curly braces in ggplot?
-This package provides the function geom_brace(), which gives a nice curly brace.
+An R package that draws highly modifiable curly braces in [ggplot2](https://ggplot2.tidyverse.org/).
+The brace can easily be modified and added to an existing ggplot object. ggbrace vizualizes the brace using a ggplot2's geom_path layer.

 ## Installation
 Install the ggbrace package from the git repository: